What is sustainability?

 In June, the Sustainability Committee announced they were seeking additional members for the committee.
 The process saw an overwhelming interest and the committee was ultimately tasked to select five new members.
 To view a list of committee members click here Headline.

-The Public Works Department contracted with Lime Energy for an LED light conversion project at two town buildings, yielding a 50% reduction in energy used and emissions produced at the Parks and Recreation and Public Works buildings.
+The Public Works Department contracted with Lime Energy for an LED light conversion project at two town buildings, yielding approximately a 50% reduction in energy used and emissions produced at the Parks and Recreation and Public Works buildings.
 The Town also was awarded participation in the Duke Energy Park and Plug Pilot Program and the free installation of two Electric Vehicle Charging Stations for the public to charge up their EV's.

 On September 27, Sustainability Committee member Nora Barger presented results from the first greenhouse gas inventory for government operations at the monthly Planning Board public meeting.
 Findings reveal that four sectors—buildings, streetlights, vehicle fleet, and employee commutes—produced almost 95% of the town’s total CO2 emissions, based on 2019 utility and fuel data.
 These results will help the town best determine the high-impact steps needed to address greenhouse gas pollution and achieve.